cmccandless/ExercismSolutions-csharp/simple-cipher/README.md

 The weakest link in any cipher is the human being.
-Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that they key is not composed of numbers or capital letters.
+Let's make your substitution cipher a little more fault tolerant by providing a source of randomness and ensuring that the key contains only lowercase letters.

-If someone doesn't submit a key at all, generate a truly random key of at least 100 characters in length, accessible via Cipher#key (the # syntax means instance variable)
+If someone doesn't submit a key at all, generate a truly random key of at least 100 alphanumeric characters in length.

-If the key submitted has capital letters or numbers, throw an ArgumentError with a message to that effect.

-Some examples:
-    @cipher = Cipher.new
-    @cipher.key #=> "duxrceqyaimciuucnelkeoxjhdyduucpmrxmaivacmybmsdrzwqxvbxsygzsabdjmdjabeorttiwinfrpmpogvabiofqexnohrqu"

 ## Extensions